Symmetry restoration in mean-field approaches: Projection methods and nuclear density functional theory

-The first particle number projected calculation with Skyrme EDF was also in the generator coordinate method context and was carried out to analyze the structure of some Sr \cite{Hee93} or Pb isotopes \cite{(Hee01)}.
-In \cite{(Sto03a)}, a mass table from proton to neutron dripline was generated with the SLy4 EDF and using volume pairing and implementing Lipkin Nogami method followed by a full particle number projection in order to capture the subtleties associated to pairing correlations in very neutron rich nuclei.
-The procedure has been implemented in a computer code that is publicly available \cite{(Sto05b)}.
-Similar calculations have been performed by the Brussels group in their quest for an accurate mass model \cite{(Sam04)}.
+The structure of some Sr \cite{Hee93} or Pb isotopes \cite{(Hee01)} was analyzed with Skyrme EDF and the particle-number projected generator coordinate method.
+In \citeasnoun{(Sto03a)}, a mass table from proton to neutron dripline was generated with the SLy4 EDF and using volume pairing and implementing Lipkin-Nogami method followed by a full particle-number projection.
+The procedure was implemented in a computer code that is publicly available \cite{(Sto05b)}.
+Similar calculations were performed by the Brussels group in their quest for an accurate mass model \cite{(Sam04a)}.

-A full variation after projection particle number projection calculation with a Skyrme functional plus a zero range pairing force was carried out in \cite{(Sto07e)} using the formulation of the particle number projection method of \cite{(She00c)}, solely involving functions of the standard density and the abnormal pairing tensor, see Sect \ref{sec_srgf}.
-The results are compared to the ones obtained with the Lipkin-Nogami method followed by a subsequent projection on particle number and a substantial improvement is observed, specially for magic or near magic nuclei.
+A full variation after particle-number projection calculation with a Skyrme functional plus a zero range pairing force was carried out in \citeasnoun{(Sto07e)} using the formulation of the particle-number projection method of \citeasnoun{(She00c)}, solely involving functions of the standard density and the abnormal pairing tensor, see Sect \ref{sec_srgf}.
+The results were compared to the ones obtained with the Lipkin-Nogami method followed by a subsequent projection on particle number and a substantial improvement is observed, specially for magic or near magic nuclei.

 Spontaneous symmetry breaking of rotational invariance is a defining characteristic of the nuclear interaction.
-It leads to the fruitful concept of nuclear deformation that allows us to explain a variety of phenomenology like, for instance, the ubiquitous existence of rotational bands that are essential to understand the structure of many high spin states.
-Most of nuclei in the Nuclear Chart are thought to present this property of rotational symmetry breaking in some of their quantum states, either the ground or excited states.
-Although it is possible to extract a lot of information out of the intrinsic deformed states by using the strong deformation limit [see \cite{Man75,ring2000}], the existence of weakly deformed states and/or the coexistence of different types of deformations in a limited range of energies requires the explicit restoration of the rotational symmetry.
-This is also the case in the calculation of electromagnetic transition strengths in weakly deformed nuclei \cite{Rob12}.
+It leads to the fruitful concept of nuclear deformation \cite{Casimir1935} that allows us to explain a variety of phenomenology like, for instance, the ubiquitous existence of rotational bands in nuclear spectra \cite{(Boh53a),(Boh55a)}.
+Most of nuclei in the Segr\'e chart are thought to exhibit rotational symmetry breaking in some of their quantum states, either the ground or excited states.
+Although it is possible to extract a lot of information out of the intrinsic deformed states by using the strong deformation limit [see \citeasnoun{Man75,ring2000} and {\Sec}~\ref{sec:Kamlah}], the existence of weakly deformed states and/or the coexistence of different types of deformations in a limited range of energies requires the explicit restoration of the rotational symmetry.
+This is also the case for calculations of electromagnetic transition strengths in weakly-deformed nuclei \cite{Rob12}.